jnstockley/AddressBookCLI/README.md

 Mini Update #4!!
    I have uploaded a new version which has bug fixes and improvements!
 Below is a list of the major changes in this new version!
 More to come!!

+Mini Update #5!!
+   I have uploaded a zip file containing a new jar file and a csv file.
+The csv file contains an encrypted login for you to play with.
+I have also re-done the save connections function to use salting.
+Please test this new file out!
    1. Fixed bug when getting address, occupations, people by a field that could have a space in it
    2. When getting address, occupation, or person by date or tiem field displayed format
    3. Added validation for getting by IDs and adding ID to people